Employers and the ADA: Myths and Facts

 The ADA Home Page includes many excellent resources for employers.
 The "ADA Business Connection" section of the site includes business briefs and tax incentive information.

-Ten regional Disability and Business Technical Assistance Centers (DBTACs), which aresponsored by the U.S. Department of Education's National Institute on Disability and Rehabilitation Research, provide ADA information, training and technical assistance across the nation.
+The Americans with Disabilities Act National Network, sponsored by the U.S. Department of Education's National Institute on Disability, Independent Living, and Rehabilitation Research, consists of 10 regional centers and an ADA Knowledge Translation Center which provide ADA information, training and technical assistance across the nation.